 I have to make a confession.
 I am a driven, highly motivated, overachiever with a Type-A personality.
-And one of my biggest concerns, when I became a parent, was when it came to disciplining my children; could I do it without damaging them?
+And one of my biggest concerns, when I became a parent, was about disciplining my children.
+Could I do it without damaging them?
 There is a famous proverb that says, “He who spares the rod hates his son.”
-Yet, another verse from the good book states, “Do not provoke your children to anger, lest they become discouraged.”
+Yet, another verse from the good book says, “Do not provoke your children to anger, lest they become discouraged.”
 It’s tough to know the best way to discipline a child.

-So how do we as fathers, walk that fine line of disciplining without hurting a child; pushing them without pushing them away; getting the best out of them without breaking their spirit?
-Here are 3 ways I’ve learned to discipline over my twenty years as a father of two.
+So how do we as fathers walk that fine line of disciplining without hurting a child, pushing him without pushing him away, getting the best out of him without breaking his spirit?
+Here are 3 ways I’ve learned to discipline over my 20 years as a father of two.

 1. Build them up without breaking them down.

 If you love your children, having to discipline them is inevitable; but with every opportunity to discipline them also comes an opportunity to encourage them.

-Instead of criticizing your son or daughter’s bad behavior, and what they did or didn’t do, don’t miss the opportunity to remind them of who they are.
-Your children are NOT their behavior.
+Instead of criticizing your kids’ bad behavior, and what they did or didn’t do, don’t miss the opportunity to remind them of who they are.
+Your children are not their behavior.
 Their behavior is a choice that should have nothing to do with their self-worth.
 Constantly remind your children that they’re better than their bad choices and that you’re proud of them and you love them because of who they are, not because of how they perform.